CMU-HCNLP-2023s/A1-Model-Eval/README.md

    # Finally, CheckList
    pip install checklist
+   # use the right ipywidgets version
+   pip install ipywidgets==7.5

    # These two lines help you use CheckList in Jupyter Notebook.
 You should still run them if you did `pip install -r requirements.txt`.

    jupyter nbextension install --py --sys-prefix checklist.viewer jupyter nbextension enable --py --sys-prefix checklist.viewer